photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 installed [through an app store](../nas/asustor.md) or with the [installation packages we provide](https://dl.photoprism.app/pkg/linux/README.html).

+Settings inside the `options.yml` file overwrite values from `defaults.yml` and in turn are overwritten by command flags and environment variables.

 You can specify a custom *config path* by adding the `ConfigPath` option to a ↪ [`defaults.yml`](defaults.md) file in the `/etc/photoprism` directory (requires root privileges).
 It is also possible to use the command flag `--config-path` or the environment variable `PHOTOPRISM_CONFIG_PATH` for this.
 By default, it is a subdirectory of the [*storage